 How many coats are needed for butcher blocks?

-Knowing how many coats of polyurethane depends on the project and the type of polyurethane you use.
+From my experience, knowing how many coats of polyurethane you’ll need can vary based on the project and the specific type of polyurethane you’re using.